On the notions of upper and lower density: Introduction

-Unless a statement to the contrary is made, the letters $h$, $i$, $j$, $k$, and $l$, with or without subscripts, will stand for nonnegative integers, the letters $m$ and $n$ for positive integers, the letter $p$ for a positive (rational) prime, and the letter $s$ for a positive real number.
+Unless differently specified, the letters $h$, $i$, $j$, $k$, and $l$ (with or without subscripts) will stand for non-negative integers, the letters $m$ and $n$ for positive integers, the letter $p$ for a positive (rational) prime, and the letter $s$ for a positive real number.